Cathedral of Christ The King, Johannesburg: History

-The new cathedral now stands at the corner of End Street (once the limit, as its name implies, of the town’s development) and Saratoga Avenue.
-This is a reasonably quiet situation, which, with the city’s expansion, in now comparatively centrally located.
-The site was originally the location of Henry Nourse’s House, which was recorded in property records for 1913 and 1925.
+The new cathedral now stands at the corner of End Street (once the limit, as its name implies, of the town's development) and Saratoga Avenue.
+This is a reasonably quiet situation, which, with the city's expansion, is now comparatively centrally located.
+The site was originally the location of Henry Nourse's House, which was recorded in property records for 1913 and 1925.

 Design

 Modern in its detailing and construction, the cathedral has a traditional Latin cross form with a high nave – 65 ft, transepts, crossing and sanctuary.
 The nave is approximately 190 ft long and has a vast capacity with seating for 1,500 people.
 A gallery seats a further 130 people.
 The side chapels are flat-roofed single storey spaces that wrap around the perimeter of the nave, along with the large meeting room and sacristies towards the End Street end of the building.
 The building rises 81 ft from the pavement level on Saratoga Avenue, giving an impressive front facade.

 Reconstituted stone panels with open lattice patterns form the framework for the geometric stained glass windows, and as with historic Cathedral design, the structure is divided into regular bays.
 Rather than traditional stone, the main structural frame is of reinforced concrete.
 The framework is infilled with face brick, except in the sanctuary where marble is used.
 The building finishes were left unpainted to reduce future maintenance liability and the flooring chosen was durable marble, terrazzo, mosaic and linoleum.

 Liturgical foci – the altar, baptismal font and holy water fonts – are constructed in solid Botticino marble.
 The canopy over the high altar is constructed of edge-grained oregon pine with sapele mahogany fascias, in the form of a hyperbolic paraboloid supported on laminated sapele mahogany columns.

 Two types of concrete were used: normal aggregate for hidden structural work, and a special red granite aggregate for exposed surfaces which were subsequently bush hammered.
 Portal roof frames at approximately 12 ft intervals support precast purlins and 2+1/2 inch precast roof slabs, screeded with vermiculite and covered with copper sheeting on 2 inch felt insulation.

 The cathedral was designed with accessibility to all in mind, with a shallow gradient ramp incorporated at the End Street entrance.
 A flight of steps leads up from Saratoga Avenue, where a projecting concrete slab provides a canopy overhead.

-Stained glass windows transform the sunshine outside into patterns of blue, red, orange, yellow and green within the nave of the Cathedral.
+Stained glass windows transform the sunshine outside into patterns of blue, red, orange, yellow and green within the nave of the cathedral.
 The theme of each bay or picture windows was suggested by Bishop Boyle.
 All the stained glass work was carried out by Patrick Pollen of Dublin.

 The subject matter of the windows is as follows: